Programs for Professionals

 Neurobiological-Gestalt Training Integrating Couples & Sex Therapy

-Open to all therapists who have taken at least one previous Full-Spectrum training seminar
+Open to therapists who have taken a previous training, supervision, or by application

 Beverly Hills, CA